 }

-The algorithm performs usually quite fast.
-In most cases even faster than Dijkstra's algorithm.
-However there exist cases for which the algorithm takes exponential time.
+The algorithm usually performs quite fast - in most cases, even faster than Dijkstra's algorithm.
+However there exist cases for which the algorithm takes exponential time, making it unsuitable in the worst-case.
+See discussions on Stack Overflow and Codeforces for reference.